PiotrChr/portfolioV5/README.md

 - [✓] Adjust webpack for SSR
 - [✓] Setup Webpack
 - [✓] read about https://github.com/visionmedia/supertest TESTS (we can defiinitely use it for testing)
-- Learn about postcss (won't fit here it's good for post processing rather large chunks of assembled css)
+- [✓] Learn about postcss (won't fit here it's good for post processing rather large chunks of assembled css)
 - [✓] Configure react-helmet
 - Write ENV actions (with Immer)
 - Setup Immer (ref: Manu's react-ssr)
 - [✓] Setup aliases for IDE
 - First working SSR + Client
+- Add Tests !